zbreeden/FourTwentyAnalytics/README.md

       - Acts as the nervous system — scanning outward and broadcasting inward to find value.
 Think curiosity.

    - 🛡️ **The Protector** → promotes **integrity**
      - Safeguards the constellation by hardening workflows, monitoring health, and shortening recovery time.
 Think fortification and adaptability.

+   - ✨ **The Developer** → promotes **ideation**
+     - Sparks new creations by shaping raw concepts into working modules, tools, and systems.
+Think genesis and invention.

 >>>These Core Systems work together so the constellation remains consistent, long-lived, opportunistic, and trustworthy.